Hybrid Theory

 Four singles were released from Hybrid Theory: "One Step Closer", "In the End", "Crawling" and "Papercut", all of them being responsible for launching Linkin Park into mainstream popularity.
 While "In the End" was the most successful of the four, all of the singles in the album remain some of the band's most successful songs to date.
-Although "Runaway", "Points of Authority", and "My December" from the special edition bonus disc album were not released as singles, they were minor hits on alternative rock radio stations thanks to the success of all of the band's singles and the album; "Runaway" has also made several appearances on radio stations.
+Although "Runaway", "Points of Authority", and "My December" from the special edition bonus disc album were not released as singles, they were minor hits on alternative rock radio stations thanks to the success of all of the band's singles and the album.

 Generally receiving positive reviews from critics upon its release, Hybrid Theory became a strong commercial success.
 Peaking at number two on the US Billboard 200, it is certified 12× Platinum by the Recording Industry Association of America (RIAA).
-It also reached the top 10 in 15 other countries and has sold 32 million copies worldwide, making it the best-selling debut album since Guns N' Roses's Appetite for Destruction (1987) and the best-selling rock album of the 21st century.
+It also reached the top 10 in 15 other countries and has sold 32 million copies worldwide, making it the best-selling debut album since Guns N' Roses's Appetite for Destruction (1987) and one of the best-selling albums of all time.
 At the 44th Grammy Awards, it won Best Hard Rock Performance for "Crawling".

-In 2002, Linkin Park released the remix album Reanimation.
-It included the songs of Hybrid Theory remixed and reinterpreted by nu metal and underground hip hop artists.
-Contributors to the album included Black Thought, Pharoahe Monch, Jonathan Davis, Stephen Carpenter, and Aaron Lewis.
-The sound of later Linkin Park albums would involve experimentation with classical instruments such as strings and piano, both of which, along with the same elements of electronica from Hybrid Theory, are prominently included in the band's second studio album, Meteora.

 On August 13, 2020, Warner Records announced a re-release of Hybrid Theory for its 20th anniversary.
-A previously unreleased demo song, "She Couldn't", was put out at the same time.
+A previously unreleased demo song, "She Couldn't", was released at the same time.